- What makes the VIA experience unique?

 You will receive information about the next steps – how to apply for a visa or register with ESTA, how to get health insurance, how to arrange flights, etc. You will also be invited to join an online group with other participants, so that you can start to get to know each other better.
 In addition, you will receive some materials to help you prepare for the program.

 Participating in ALC

 What does the program fee cover?

 The program fee covers dormitory housing, transportation to and from the airport, a trip to San Francisco, one to two company visits, a volunteer visit, all meals on campus and the final dinner, 24/7 on-site support from VIA staff, tuition for English classes with Stanford (3 credits), and a variety of American culture activities, including a dance.

 It does not cover: flights to and from the U.S., health insurance, personal/free time activities (baseball games, musical, beach trip, etc.), emergency expenses, or personal purchases (souvenirs, etc.)

 Where will I stay during the program?

 Participants will stay in a Stanford dormitory.
 We will do our best to pair you with a participant from another region to enrich your cross-cultural experience.
-Stanford students and the directors, who will act as your hosts and coordinate activities, will also live with you in the dormitory to provide support and assistance during your stay.
+The program directors and student coordinators from US universities, who will act as your hosts and coordinate activities, will also live with you in the dormitory to provide support and assistance during your stay.